Welcome to MB Lawyers, Hertfordshire

 Clients’ Money and Interest

-In accordance with the Solicitors Account Rules it is MB Lawyers policy to account to clients, on a fair and reasonable basis, for a sum in lieu of interest in respect of client monies held.
+In accordance with the Solicitors Account Rules, it is my policy to account to my clients, on a fair and reasonable basis, for a sum in lieu of interest in respect of client monies held by me.

-MB Lawyers is required by the Solicitors Account Rules to hold such client money for the purpose for which it has been provided and it is therefore necessary for it to be held in an instant access account.
-For this reason, any interest that will be paid on the funds held, when appropriate, is unlikely to be as high as that obtainable by a client depositing the funds themselves.
+I am required by the Solicitors Account Rules to hold such client money for the purpose for which it has been provided, and it is therefore necessary for it to be held in an instant access account.
+For this reason, any interest that will be paid on the funds held, when appropriate, is unlikely to be as high as that obtainable by a client depositing the funds themselves.\

-2. A sum in lieu of interest will be payable on amounts held in general client bank accounts on the following basis:
+2. A sum in lieu of interest may be payable on amounts held in general client bank accounts on the following basis:\

 2.2.
-Interest paid will be based upon the rate of interest payable by the Nat West Bank on the relevant amount if it were to be held separately in my instant access general client account.
+Interest paid will be based upon the rate of interest payable by the Nat West Bank on the relevant amount .\

 2.3.
-In normal circumstances, if the total amount of interest calculated is less than £40.00, no interest will be paid or credited to the client, as my administrative charges would exceed this amount.
+In normal circumstances, if the total amount of interest calculated is less than £100.00, no interest will be paid or credited to the client, as my administrative charges would exceed this amount.\

 Client Satisfaction

-MB Lawyers strive to give you the best possible service.
-However, if at any point you become unhappy or concerned about the service provided to you then you should inform Maria Boulter immediately by telephone email or post so that MB Lawyers can endeavour to solve the problem for you in the first instance.
+I want to give you the best possible service.
+However, if at any point you become unhappy or concerned about the service I have provided to you then you should inform me immediately by telephone email or post so that I can do my best to resolve the problem for you in the first instance.

-If you would like to make a formal complaint then you can access MB Lawyers full complaints procedure here or by emailing mboulter@mblawyers.co.uk or in writing.
+If you would like to make a formal complaint then you can access my full complaints procedure by emailing me at <mboulter@mblawyers.co.uk> or writing to me at the address at the top of this letter

-If the issue is not sorted as per the complaints procedure you may contact Michael Casson of Rainer Hughes Solicitors who is MB Lawyers Complaints Supervisor by post at Oak House 46 Crossways Shenfield Essex CM15 8QY and he will work with you to sort out the issues in connection with the provision of services.
+If the issue is not sorted as per the complaints procedure you may contact Michael Casson of Rainer Hughes Solicitors who is my Complaints Supervisor by post at Oak House 46 Crossways Shenfield Essex CM15 8QY and he will work with you to sort out the issues in connection with the provision of my services.

 If we are unable to resolve the complaint with you then you can have the complaint independently looked at by the Legal Ombudsman.
 The Legal Ombudsman investigates problems about poor service from lawyers.